 - employment related reasons (e.g. compulsory transfer or change of hours)

-- course related reasons (e.g. restructure of course)
+- unit related reasons (e.g. restructure of unit).

 Apply for remission

-To be eligible for a remission, the student must apply in writing within 12 months of the withdrawal date, or, if the student has not withdrawn, within 12 months of the end of the period of study in which the course was or was to be undertaken.
-To apply please complete the Remission of Debt form (pdf, 530kb).
+To be eligible for a remission, you must apply in writing within 12 months of the withdrawal date, or, if you have not withdrawn, within 12 months of the end of the period of study in which the unit was or was to be undertaken.
+To apply please complete the Remission of Debt form (pdf, 231kb).